 • 80–85 dBA: City traffic (from inside the car) or a gas-powered lawn mower or leaf blower

 Energy efficiency and sound are directly related.
 The more efficient the unit, the quieter it will be.
-Keep this mind when shopping for a new air conditioner, particularly the best Trane units.
-Trane’s less efficient AC units have sound levels between 71 and 74 dBA.
-These units fall outside of the recommended sound levels for an outdoor unit.
+Keep this in mind when shopping for a new air conditioner, particularly the best Trane units.
+Trane’s less efficient AC units have sound levels between 71 and 74 dBA, which is outside the recommended sound levels for an outdoor unit.
 The company’s more efficient, higher-priced units have lower sound levels, ranging between 55 and 75 dBA.

 Trane Air Conditioner Costs

 Trane’s central air conditioners cost $5,400–$12,800, but the price can vary greatly among regions and local Trane dealers.
+The prices are generally a little bit higher on average than the typical cost of an HVAC installation from some of the other best air conditioner brands.
 These prices are for single- and double-stage AC units and include the equipment, labor, accessories, and services needed for your HVAC installation.
 They also include the cost of removing your old system, reconnecting your existing ductwork, and cleaning up after installation.
 Trane does not share variable-speed system costs on its website.

 Trane ModelSEER RatingSound RatingCost*